Jeff Clayton: Career

 Clayton studied oboe at California State University before dropping out to undertake a tour with Stevie Wonder.
-Following this he recorded with Gladys Knight, Kenny Rogers, Michael Jackson, Patti LaBelle, and Madonna.
-With his brother John Clayton he founded The Clayton Brothers in 1977, and later formed the Clayton-Hamilton Jazz Orchestra with Jeff Hamilton.
+Following this, he recorded with Gladys Knight, Kenny Rogers, Michael Jackson, Patti LaBelle, and Madonna.
+With his brother John Clayton he founded The Clayton Brothers, in 1977, and later formed The Clayton–Hamilton Jazz Orchestra with drummer Jeff Hamilton.

 He worked with Frank Sinatra, Sammy Davis Jr., Ella Fitzgerald, Woody Herman, Lionel Hampton, Ethan Smith, and Lena Horne, and played in the Count Basie Orchestra while under the leadership of Thad Jones.
-From 1989 to 1991 he was a member of the Philip Morris Superband.
-He also toured with Gene Harris, Dianne Reeves, Joe Cocker, B.B.
-King, and Ray Charles.
+From 1989 to 1991, he was a member of the Philip Morris Superband.
+He also toured with Gene Harris, Dianne Reeves, Joe Cocker, B. B. King, and Ray Charles.

 Clayton died on December 16, 2020, after suffering from kidney cancer.
 He was 66 years old.

 Awards and recognition

-In December 2009, Brother to Brother by The Clayton Brothers received a Grammy Award nomination in the Best Jazz Instrumental Album, Individual or Group category.
+In December 2009, the album Brother to Brother by The Clayton Brothers received a Grammy Award nomination in the Best Jazz Instrumental Album, Individual or Group category.